jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 And I thought, "Do I really know what this means?"
 And the answer is no, no I do not.
 Wikipedia [explains it](https://en.wikipedia.org/wiki/Serialization) well.
 I'll summarize it as taking something, translating it into a data structure or object and storing it for later use (possibly restructuring it).

 ### Chapter 3 - Evaluation

+This is the part where the abstract syntax trees are turned into something meaningful.

+#### interpreters vs compilers

+> The notion of an interpreter as something that doesn't leave executable artifacts behind (in contract to a compiler, which does just that) gets fuzzy real fast when looking at the implementations of real-world and highly-optimized programming languages.
+>
+> -Ball 132

+I found this super helpful (at least comparing it to say Rust).
+Interpreter has one-step.
+Compilers have two.

+#### tree-walking interpreters

+I wrote down this because I wanted to look up a few examples of programming languages that fall into this category.
+I don't know how trustworthy [these Reddit comments](https://www.reddit.com/r/ProgrammingLanguages/comments/dfi9lk/viability_of_treewalk_interpreters/) are but here are a few notes:

+> Ruby was a tree-walk interpreter before version 1.9 (I think) and was  used in production quite a bit, albeit with a reputation for being very  slow and consuming a lot of RAM.

+> R was also a tree-walking interpreter for around 20 years!
+It only changed in the last 5 or so years, a similar time as Ruby.

+> It seems Perl still is a tree-walk interpreter.

+A bit later, Thorsten does touch on a few.
+He mentions the Ruby example.

+#### intermediate representation

+I hadn't heard this term before.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Intermediate_representation),

+> intermediate representation is the [data structure](https://en.wikipedia.org/wiki/Data_structure) or code used internally by a [compiler](https://en.wikipedia.org/wiki/Compiler) or [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) to represent [source code](https://en.wikipedia.org/wiki/Source_code).

+#### just in time

+He also mentions on page 133 a JIT, or "just in time" interpreter/compiler.
+From what I can tell, [JavaScript](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e) usually uses this technique.

+One thing to note as well,

+> An interpreter that compiles to byte code and uses a virtual machine to evaluate said bytecode is going to be a lot faster.
+>
+> -Ball 133

+This is compared to a "tree-walking interpreter that recursively evaluates an AST."

+He also mentions WebKit JavaScript engine JavaScriptCore and the interpreter "SquirrelFish" (weird name, right?).
+This one has "four different stages of JIT compilation."

+Lua is another languages that adopted a JIT, but 12 years after the first release (Ball 134).

+#### host language

+It was interesting that for our evaluator, Thorsten said we only needed two things,

+> a tree-walking evaluator and a way to represent Monkey values in our host language Go.
+>
+> -Ball 135

+This stuck out to me because I realized Go, the language in which we were writing the language, is this said host language.
+It made me think of Reason, whose host language is OCaml.
+But I believe when you look at Rust, it's host language is Rust.
+And same with TypeScript whose host language is TypeScript.
+Weird, but cool!

+> How you represent a string of your interpreted language depends on how a string can be represented in the langauge the interpreter is implemented in.
+>
+> -Ball 136

 ### Chapter 4 - Extending the Interpreter